JDN89/my-playground/java/jan/rest-api-playground/restdemo/README.md

 ## Dummy DATA
  - Inject data via CommandLineRunner
   - Had to remove lombok from my models and Create getters,setters, ctors by hand -> look into it
+ - connect to h2 db via: jdbc:h2:mem:people
+  - name db "people" is specified in the yml file
- - use Faker library to craete extra dummy data
+ - use Faker library to create extra dummy data

 ## Storing Secrets